carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 {: .bash}

 Note that you are always running `scp` locally, but that *doesn't* mean that you can only move files from your local computer.
-In order to move a file from your local computer to an AWS instance, the command would look like this:
+A command like:

 ~~~
 $ scp <local file> <AWS instance>
 ~~~
 {: .bash}

-To move it back to your local computer, you re-order the `to` and `from` fields:
+To move it back, you just re-order the to and from fields:

 ~~~
 $ scp <AWS instance> <local file>